Preston Fassel: Career

 In 2018, it was announced that a film adaptation of the book was in development at Fangoria, with Fassel collaborating on the screenplay and serving as an executive producer alongside Sonnier and Phil Nobile Jr.

 In 2019, it was announced that Fangoria would publish Fassel's second novel, Beasts of 42nd Street, in 2020.
 In 2020, he served as the editor for Mick Garris' debut anthology, These Evil Things We Do.
 Following the 2020 sale of Fangoria to Tara Ansley and Abhi Goel, Fassel said that the publishing rights to Beasts had reverted to him, and that the option on the film rights to Our Lady of the Inferno would expire in 2022.
 In 2021, he published his first novella, a science fiction horror-comedy, The Despicable Fantasies of Quentin Sergenov, with 35% of proceeds going to The Trevor Project.

 In 2021 Fassel published his first nonfiction work, Landis: The Story of a Real Man on 42nd Street, the first ever biography of Sleazoid Express founder Bill Landis, which also includes a history of the magazine.

+In 2022, pre-production began on the feature film The Eyes of Jefferson, a fictionalized retelling of the life of Dallas serial killer Charles Albright, which Fassel co-wrote with director Jonathan Brownlee.

+In 2023, Beasts of 42nd Street was released through Cemetery Dance Publications.
+The book received mostly positive reviews and received an honorable mention at the 2024 Rondo Hatton Classic Horror Awards.

 Personal life

-Fassel has referred to himself as Catholic in interviews.
-He identifies as ethnically, though not religiously, Jewish, and has said that his Jewish cultural heritage has had a "tremendous impact" on him.
+Fassel is Jewish, and has said his cultural heritage has had a "tremendous impact" on him.
+He is a member of Temple Emanu-El.